MicrosoftDocs/defender-docs/defender-endpoint/tune-performance-defender-antivirus.md

 ##### -Session

-Specifies the PSSession object in which to create and save the Microsoft Defender Antivirus performance recording.
-When you use this parameter the RecordTo parameter refers to the local path on the remote machine.
-Available with Defender platform version 4.18.2201.10.
+Specifies the `PSSession` object in which to create and save the Microsoft Defender Antivirus performance recording.
+When you use this command, the `RecordTo` parameter refers to the local path on the remote machine.
+Available with Defender platform version `4.18.2201.10` and later.

 ```yaml
 Type: PSSession[]